 After that, the rest of the night was officially blurry.
 We danced, we laughed, and we all got back to our hotel rooms in one piece.

-The thing that saved me on my walk back to the room, besides my amazing cartoon husband practically carrying me, was a coconut and bean ice cream popsicle from 7-eleven.
+The thing that saved me on my walk back to the room was a coconut and bean ice cream popsicle from 7-eleven.
 I cried to the heavens how I needed it so and moaned with every drunken, delicious bite.
 7-eleven is a real life saver sometimes.
 When you get to Thailand someday, you’ll understand what I mean!